Keanghour/RSA_SignData/README.md

 # AES RSA SignData

-The `RSA_AES_SignData2` class provides utilities for securely managing and processing data using RSA and AES cryptography.
+The `SignData` class provides utilities for securely managing and processing data using RSA and AES cryptography.
 It includes methods for key management, data encryption, and digital signatures.
 Below is a breakdown of its functionalities:

 ## 1. Public/Private Key Management